Maria Bailey: Deselection

 As the controversy unfolded, Bailey faced criticism from her own party and constituency members, including calls for her to be removed as a candidate in the next general election.

 In October 2019, a vote of no-confidence was put forward from her own constituency members but was deferred until a later date, while elected colleagues removed her image from their social media platforms.
 In November 2019, the Fine Gael National Executive voted to deselect her as a candidate in the next general election.

+On Virgin Media's "The Tonight Show" on 8 July 2026, it was revealed to former Taoiseach Leo Varadkar that Bailey was placed on a suicide watch following her deselection from Fine Gael.